Group-1-AdaDev/Setting-Up-ALIRE-/README.md

 Typed alr init --bin myproj.
 Wrote the names of the group members.
 After the myproj was initialised successfully, I typed cd myproj, pressed Enter.
-Typed ls then pressed Enter.
+Typed Ls then pressed Enter.
 Response was: No such file or directory.
 Then I typed alr build and pressed Enter.

 From there, the command given was if i wanted to install AlIRE?
 (Y/N) I typed Y then another command came up; which was to press Enter to continue or Ctrl+C to abort.
 I chose Enter.
-The installation started and after a few seconds, the it was successfully installed.
+The installation started and after a few seconds, then it was successfully installed.